Scottsdale Drive Bike Lanes

 New bike lanes coming in 2024

-As part of improving Guelph’s transportation network, we will be installing bike lanes on Scottsdale Drive this year.
-This will result in some changes to the vehicle lanes and on-street parking on Scottsdale Drive from College Avenue West to Kortright Road.
-View the information sheet to see what kinds of bike lanes are being installed and where they will be located.
+As part of improving Guelph’s transportation network, we installed bike lanes on Scottsdale Drive.
+This resulted in some changes to the vehicle lanes and on-street parking on Scottsdale Drive from College Avenue West to Kortright Road.
+View the information sheet to see what kinds of bike lanes have been installed and where they are located.

 If you have participated in engagement for Moving Guelph Forward, the Transportation Master Plan or the Protected Cycling Network Study you may notice how this project responds to community feedback we received to created connected, quality cycling infrastructure in Guelph.